Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

-Work has been carried out to investigate multi-ion-species shocks and species separation in theory, simulation and experiment.
-A strong base of theoretical prediction is available on the diverse effects in multispecies plasma shocks: Kagan and Tang explored effects of electric field and temperature gradients on inter-ion-species transport \cite{kagan_electro-diffusion_2012, kagan_thermo-diffusion_2014}, Simakov \textit{et al.} derived analytical solutions for weak planar shocks \cite{simakov_plasma_2017}.
-Furthermore ion-kinetic simulations provide a powerful capability to explore the physics, although understanding effects of dimensionality and treatment are not routine.
-Keenan \textit{et al.} employed an ion-kinetic code to study collisional planar shocks in two-ion plasmas \cite{keenan_ion_2018}.
-Comparatively few experiments have been performed that have been able to study the structure inside a collisional multi-ion-species plasma shock \cite{rinderknecht_ion_2015, hsu_observation_2016, rinderknecht_measurements_2018, joshi_progress_2019, byvank_observation_2020}.
+Work on understanding the ion diffusion mechanisms in multi-ion-species plasma shocks began only within the last decade \cite{rygg_tests_2006}.
+Ever since, many theoretical, computational, and experimental efforts have been made to study inter-ion-species diffusion in the context of inertial confinement fusion (ICF) experiments, in which mixtures of deuterium and tritium (DT) are compressed by strong shock waves to achieve fusion reactions \cite{kagan_electro-diffusion_2012, kagan_thermo-diffusion_2014, simakov_electron_2014, molvig_classical_2014, rinderknecht_ion_2015, simakov_hydrodynamic_2016, simakov_hydrodynamic_2016-1, hsu_observation_2016, kagan_influence_2017, keenan_ion_2018, rinderknecht_measurements_2018, joshi_progress_2019, byvank_observation_2020, mohammed_ion_2022}.
+Recently, inter-ion-species diffusion theory has also been adopted in magnetized liner inertial fusion (MagLIF) to investigate energy and magnetic flux losses in a hot magnetized plasma confined by a cold liner wall \cite{garcia-rubio_mass_2018}.
+However, the underlying ion diffusion model used in these prior theoretical and simulation works has never been directly validated by experiment.
+In addition, our understanding of the kinetic signatures that cannot be captured by fluid theory or hydrodynamic simulations, such as non-local- thermodynamic-equilibrium (non-LTE) effects, still remains limited to this day.

-In this Letter, we report the first detailed experimental investigation on the time evolution of the density and temperature of two separate ion species in a collisional plasma shock.
-The study demonstrates species separation between Ar and N ions within a plasma shock front and largely supports the prevailing inter-ion-species transport theory.
-We perform a 1D ion-Fokker-Planck (iFP) simulation, which is also in reasonalble agreement with the experimental results.
+In this Letter, we report detailed experimental investigation on the time evolution of the density and temperature of two separate ion species (ArII and NII) in a collisional plasma shock.
+Our measurements of ion diffusion coefficients, for the first time, not only enable direct validation of the fundamental inter-ion-species transport theory, but can also be used to benchmark ion diffusion models in fusion and space plasma simulations.
+Furthermore, the temperature separation, a higher-order effect demonstrated in the experiment, provides new data valuable for advancements in modeling HED and ICF experiments.